Rosalind Franklin: Alleged sexism toward Franklin

 Anne Sayre, Franklin's friend and one of her biographers, says in her 1975 book, Rosalind Franklin and DNA: "In 1951 ...
 King's College London as an institution, was not distinguished for the welcome that it offered to women ...
 Rosalind ... was unused to purdah [a religious and social institution of female seclusion] ... there was one other female on the laboratory staff".
 The molecular biologist Andrzej Stasiak notes: "Sayre's book became widely cited in feminist circles for exposing rampant sexism in science."
 Farooq Hussain says: "there were seven women in the biophysics department ...
 Jean Hanson became an FRS, Dame Honor B. Fell, Director of Strangeways Laboratory, supervised the biologists".
-Maddox states: "Randall ... did have many women on his staff ... they found him ... sympathetic and helpful."
+Maddox, Franklin's biographer, states: "Randall ... did have many women on his staff ... they found him ... sympathetic and helpful."

 Sayre asserts that "while the male staff at King's lunched in a large, comfortable, rather clubby dining room" the female staff of all ranks "lunched in the student's hall or away from the premises".
 However, Elkin claims that most of the MRC group (including Franklin) typically ate lunch together in the mixed dining room discussed below.
 And Maddox says, of Randall: "He liked to see his flock, men and women, come together for morning coffee, and at lunch in the joint dining room, where he ate with them nearly every day."
 Francis Crick also commented that "her colleagues treated men and women scientists alike".

 Sayre also discusses at length Franklin's struggle in pursuing science, particularly her father's concern about women in academic professions.
 This account had led to accusations of sexism in regard to Ellis Franklin's attitude to his daughter.
 A good deal of information explicitly claims that he strongly opposed her entering Newnham College.
 The Public Broadcasting Service (PBS) biography of Franklin goes further, stating that he refused to pay her fees, and that an aunt stepped in to do that for her.
 Her sister, Jenifer Glynn, has stated that those stories are myths, and that her parents fully supported Franklin's entire career.